StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 # Limitations

-While this method is not foolproof, it has proven to be highly effective in most cases.
+While this method is not foolproof, I believe it's highly effective in most cases.
 Its accuracy is largely dependent on MeCab's text parsing and the presentation of definitions on the cards.
 Fortunately, from the intermediate deck onward, definitions are provided in their base dictionary form, making matches relatively straightforward.
 However, a significant number of cards in the beginner deck feature definitions that are not in their base form, which, combined with potential discrepancies in MeCab's parsing of certain grammar points, can lead to some omissions.
-Despite these limitations, the method has demonstrated sufficient accuracy for the majority of cases.
-Considering the hundreds of hours invested in card linking for the original Jalup app, this approach represents a significant improvement.
+Despite these limitations, this solution has sufficient accuracy for the majority of cases.
+Considering the hundreds of hours invested in card linking for the original Jalup app, I think this approach represents a significant improvement.

 # Credits